otcova/WebRTC-Lobby/README.md

 # WebRTC Lobby

-## General Functionality?

-There are three main agent types: Server, Host, Client.
+Signalling server for WebRTC with a layer of abstraction.

+One user is the host of the Lobby, and the others can join as clients.
+The lobby can have a custom name and be private or public.
+Therefore the clients can join by name, or choose a lobby from the public list.

+## How it works

 - **Server:**
-Is the one responsible to track the current lobbies and make the RTC Signaling.
+To do the RTC Signaling we need a server.
+It will also keeps track of the current lobbies.

 - **Host:**
-Is the user that creates the lobby.
-He will be the only one able to connect to to every user of the lobby.
+The user that creates the lobby.
+He will be able to connect to every client.

 - **Client:**
-Is the user that joins to a lobby.
-He will only have a single rtc connection to the host.
+The user that joins to a lobby.
+He will have a single rtc connection to the host.

-## What can users do?

-### Host
-- Create a lobby width a custom name.
-- Make the lobby public or private.
-- Set a maximum number of clients.

-### Client
-- Get a list of the public lobbies.
-- Join a lobby by name.

 ---